-People and parish groups across our diocesan community contributed to the diocesan phase of the Synod, with an estimated 1,000 people contributing their reflections on the questions posed by Rome.
-If you were unable to attend Bishop Richard’s Feedback Webinar, you can watch it here.
+People and parish groups from across our diocesan community contributed to the local phase of the Synod, with an estimated 1,000 people contributing their reflections on the questions posed by Rome.
+If you were unable to attend Bishop Richard’s Feedback Webinar, you can watch it here:

 The Synod is an invitation to people across our community of faith to ‘walk together’, with every member of the Church encouraged to participate.

 Bishops will play a key role, listening to the people of God in their particular Church and, under the power of the Holy Spirit, to hear and discern what is being said of that Church.
 It is important that those taking part in the Synod allow those charged with the work of discernment, the freedom and support to do so.

 Each local Church is a fundamental part of the Universal Church, so what is shared within each local Church is important, contributing to the whole.

 The Bishops of England and Wales recently gathered to discern their response to the National Synthesis, compiling a document that will also journey to Rome entitled Seeking Our Hearts' Desire.
 This Reflection from the Bishops, together with the National Synthesis document, will be sent to the Synod Office in Rome shortly, as the formal submission to the Synod from England and Wales.
 The Synod process will eventually progress to the Universal Church with the final Synod Gathering of Bishops in Rome in 2023.
 You can read the Bishops' Reflection below:

 If you have questions about the diocesan phase of the Synod please contact our team E: firstname.lastname@example.org.
 There are a range of supporting resources available online to help you explore and understand the Synod process, they include: